Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Route description:

 From there, you will continue up and across the meadow to the other side of the mountain pasture.
 First, reaching a steep slope that soon connects to the Rudno polje route.
 To reach the Jezerce plain, you must go up the torrent and then turn to the left, ascending along the stream towards Studor pass.
-It crosses another torrent riverbed and goes past the dwarf pines and meadows, diagonally rising the mountain pass with a wonderful panoramic view of Bohinj’s side.
+It crosses another torrent riverbed and goes past the dwarf pines and meadows, diagonally rising the mountain pass with a wonderful panoramic view of Bohinj Valley.

-Crossing the mountain slope:
+Traversing the mountain slopes:

 After the hut, follow the path to Triglav across the Triglavska škrbina.
 It’s flat at first and goes along the Triglavski Kot.
 There you might see some snow through most of the year.
 On the other side, another mountain scree will lead you to the start of the climbing part of the route.
 It will be very steep at the beginning and marked with climbing wedges and steel cables.
 The route is well-secured, but you must still be careful and use the climbing equipment.
 The last meters below the Triglavska škrbina are not as steep.
 Then the path merges with the routes from Dolič and Plemenice, continuing to ascend upwards.
 Soon there will be less climb and only a few minutes to Mount Triglav peak.

-Distance of path: 13.2 km
+Distance of path: 13.7 km

 Access to the starting point: